 Solanezumab immunotherapy provided no apparent relief in the clinical evolution of dementia in this particular AD patient, since there was a continuous cognitive deterioration and full expression of amyloid deposition and neuropathology.

-Immunotherapy with monoclonal antibodies that target amyloid beta has been under investigation as a treatment for patients with Alzheimer’s disease (AD).
+On the other side, Immunotherapy with monoclonal antibodies that target amyloid beta has been under investigation as a treatment for patients with Alzheimer’s disease (AD).
 The 3000 and 3001 phase 3 clinical studies of intravenous bapineuzumab assessed safety and efficacy in patients with mild to moderate AD recruited in over 26 countries.
 This article describes the long-term safety and tolerability of bapineuzumab in the extension studies for these two protocols.

 The long-term safety and tolerability of intravenous-administered bapineuzumab in patients with AD was evaluated in apolipoprotein E ε4 allele noncarriers (Study 3002, extension of Study 3000) and apolipoprotein E ε4 allele carriers (Study 3003, extension of Study 3001).
 Those receiving bapineuzumab in the parent study were continued at the same dose; if receiving placebo, patients began bapineuzumab.
 Bapineuzumab doses were 0.5 mg/kg in both studies and also 1.0 mg/kg in the noncarrier study.
 Clinical efficacy of bapineuzumab was also assessed in exploratory analyses.